How to have an eco-friendly Christmas

 'Tis the season to banish waste, tat, all things un-recyclable and go sustainable.
 Does anyone know where you can buy halos?

 It feels like there’s been a big cultural shift this year where Christmas prep is concerned – family, friends and Muddy readers are all talking about how to plan and shop more mindfully this festive period.
-Think less of those last-minute panic buys from Amazon and more considered purchases from cool, local indie shops – and ideally these goodies should be ethically sound and created locally too.
+Think less of those last-minute panic buys from Amazon and more considered purchases from cool, local shops like those on The Indie Store – and ideally these goodies should be ethically sound and created locally too.
 We’re not just talking gifts here – it’s all the trimmings, from wrapping paper to festive fromage.

 Here’s how you can have a more eco-friendly Christmas and polish your halo while you’re at it (just be careful no one mistakes you for an angel and plonks you atop the tree).